How flexible should your tourism translator be?

 There are different ways to get your message across in another language depending on your brand and what you’re trying to achieve with your copy.
 You need to get the persuasive message across using not only words but a style that is appealing to the target audience.

 Transcreation allows for a lot more flexibility and it’s a much more creative process.
-Transcreators have the license to be creative and original and come up with something that’s suitable in the target culture that may be very different to the original copy.
+Transcreators have more freedom to be creative and original and come up with something that’s suitable in the target culture that may be very different to the original copy.

 How to ensure the translation/transcreation process is a smooth one